mouldimus/notes/HTML_Concepts.md

 [The Tech Academy](https://learncodinganywhere.com/) link takes you to the webpage in the current browser window when you click on it.

-You can open the page in a new tab within the current browser window by utilizing the target attribute and using the “new” value, like:
+You can open the page in a new tab within the current browser window by utilizing the target attribute and using the "new" value, like:

 ```html
 <a href="https://learncodinganywhere.com/" target="new">The Tech Academy</a>
 ```

-We can also accomplish this with the “_blank” value (following a target attribute) as follows:
+We can also accomplish this with the "_blank" value (following a target attribute) as follows:

 ```html
 <a href="https://learncodinganywhere.com/" target="_blank">The Tech Academy</a>